 locationURI: anyURI [01] Identifies the location of the imported element. namespace: anyURI Identifies the namespace of the imported element.
 Provides a business-friendly prefix standing for the namespace in namespace-qualified names.
-Name must be a legal FEEL name, as specified in grammar rule 27.
+Name n legal FEEL name, as specified in grammar rule 27.